 - Postcard: holds both the front and back images of two-sided items, such as tickets, flyers, and baseball cards.

 - Select Yes to indicate that you want your compound object metadata defined by a tab-delimited text file.
 See Add Compound objects with tab-delimited text files for more information.
 Click Next.
 The Select Directory screen displays.

 - Click Browse to navigate to the location of the tab-delimited text file.
 Select the tab-delimited text file, and then click Open.

 - Select the type of items you are importing, such as a directory of files, URLs or only the metadata contained in your tab-delimited text file.
 Click Next.
 The Display Image Settings screen displays.

 - Select whether to generate display images.
 For more information, see Manage Archival Files.
 Click Image Options to review or edit settings.
 Click Next.
 The Page Information screen displays.

 - Specify how you want pages to be named.
-If you have transcript files browse to add a transcript to the object, and choose whether to create a printable PDF version of the compound object.
+If you have transcript files, browse to add a transcript to the object, and select Create print PDF to generate a printable PDF version of the compound object for the end users.

 You can choose the following page naming options: